Grace De La Rosa

 May 2005:

-I started feeling exhausted just walking up and down both sets of staircases at home.
+I started feeling exhausted just walking up and down stairs at home.
+I'd take a few steps and have to stop to catch my breath.
 I thought I just needed to workout more at the gym, and that's exactly what I tried to do.
-However, I was so low on energy that I couldn't even finish an hour of cardio.
-Bruises were all over my lower legs.
-Then on my thighs.
-My best friend encouraged me to see a doctor.
-I did.
+But I was so low on energy that I couldn't even finish 30 minutes of cardio.
+That's when I decided to make an appointment with my general physician.
+Besides, I wanted him to take a look at the bruises and dark spots on my legs.

 -----------------------------------